Heart Disease in Women

 - Do a physical exam

-- Will likely order heart tests and blood tests, including a brain natriuretic peptide (BNP) test
+- Likely run heart tests and blood tests, including a brain natriuretic peptide (BNP) test

 What are the treatments for heart failure?